charliepark/fat_fingers/README.md

 Oooh, hey.
 It's now a gem!

-Fat FIngers is a gem.
+Fat Fingers is a gem.
 It gives you an easy, tested method that fixes e-mail typos.
 (When "joe@gmail.com" enters in "joe@gmal.cmo", fix it for him.)

 ### How to install it: